Friday, July 19, 2024

 Recipe calls for an 8 1/2" loaf pan.
 If you are using Pyrex, preheat your oven to 325°.
 If you are using a metal pan, preheat the oven to 350°.
 Spray the pan with cooking spray, then line it with parchment paper (or foil) and spray again.

-Add the 2nd egg and half of the remaining flour and beat another TWO MINUTES.
+Add the 2nd egg and half of the remaining flour and beat another TWO FULL MINUTES.

 Spread the batter into the greased parchment paper lined loaf pan and bake 65 minutes or until a toothpick tests clean.

-Cool in the pan (on a rack) for 20 minutes before you take it out of the pan.
-Wrap the HOT pound cake snugly in plastic wrap and cool completely (yes, right on the surface of the hot cake).
+Cool (in the pan) on a rack for 20 minutes before you take it out of the pan.
+Wrap the HOT pound cake snugly in plastic wrap and cool completely (yes, put the plastic wrap right on the surface of the HOT cake).
+Cool to room temperature before cutting.

 NOTES: It is important to use cake flour.
 With all of the mixing in this recipe, all purpose flour or bread flour wouldn't give you a very good cake.